AWROBERTS/awroberts-website/README.md

 ## Notes

 - The website uses a p5.js sketch for rendering the interface.
 - Background video is streamed via HLS.js.
-When the stream is unavailable, a poster image is shown and refreshed every 10 seconds to stay current with the latest frame generated server-side.
+When the stream is unavailable, a poster image is shown and refreshed every 10 seconds to stay current with the latest segment generated server-side.
-- The deployment info overlay displays technology stack entries (Kubernetes, Helm, Traefik, hls.js, p5.js) as logos with right-aligned version values, and infrastructure details (cluster IP, pod IPs) as text labels.
+- The deployment info overlay displays technology stack entries (Kubernetes, Helm, Traefik, hls.js, p5.js) as logos, and infrastructure details (cluster IP, pod IPs).
 - Deployment metadata (versions, pod IPs, cluster IP) is injected into the running pod at deploy time for runtime visibility.